Pechino Express: Season 13: Pechino Express - L'Estremo Oriente (2026)

+The Ninna-ji temple in Kyoto, final destination of season 13.

-Season 13 of Pechino Express will be presented by Costantino della Gherardesca together with Guido Meda, Giulia Salemi and Lillo and will be broadcast on Sky Uno and Now in 2026.
-The subtitle of the season will be L'Estremo Oriente (The Far East) and the route will go across Indonesia, China and Japan.
+Season 13 of Pechino Express was presented by Costantino della Gherardesca together with Lillo in Indonesia, Giulia Salemi in China and Guido Meda in Japan and was broadcast on Sky Uno and Now from March 12 to May 14, 2026.
+The subtitle of the season was L'Estremo Oriente (The Far East) and the route started in Indonesia, at the Pura Dalem temple in Ubud, on the island of Bali, and continued through China and Japan, finishing at the Ninna-ji temple in Kyoto.